layabox/LayaNative2.0/README.md

 - Android

-1. On Mac or Linux, Install android studio and configure the Android SDK related environment variables
+1. On Mac or Linux, Install android studio and configure the Android SDK（android-ndk-r21d） related environment variables
 2. cd Conch/build and then run ./buildAll-andoid.sh
 3. Open Conch/build/conc/proj.android_studio with android_studio
 4. Build and then run proj.android_studio